This guide was originally written and published in 2020 and has been updated. Some dishes and products may have changed since.

 In Lake Placid where the slogan is “invent your own perfect day,” it’s easy to do so at any time of the year.
 With all of the Olympic sites to see and truly unique activities at various times of the year, this destination in the Adirondack Mountains is definitely worth the drive.
 Scream lines from Cool Runnings while bobsledding down the Olympic track, take a gondola ride to observe what the professional skiers see before going down the ski jumps, and so much more.
 If you’re looking for the most adventurous way to spend time in the Adirondacks, Lake Placid is the place to do it!

 The structure has been operating since the 1960s and actually replaced a converted 30 foot ski jump.
 The shoots are covered in ice to make sure that you go whipping down the chute and you can sometimes travel over 1000 feet.
-We went into the little hut next to the chutes to pick up our tickets.
-After that we headed outside where they hand you a toboggan.
-To the right of the slide is a ramp with slits to keep you from slipping.
 You have to walk the sled up yourself, so it’s a bit of a work out at first, but worth it to experience the fun ride down.
-Once you’re up there, the views are a bit scary.
-We sat down and got situated before the attendant gave us a pill and we went whipping down the hill.
-I ripped my pants on the ice but it was totally worth it, best experience and such an adrenaline rush!
+For thill seekers, this is such an adrenaline rush!

 Inside the giant hotel, the Dancing Bear Lounge also offers a quick breakfast before heading out to explore the area.
 They offer your basic options like two eggs any style with either sausage or bacon, home fries, and toast.
 They also offer some more elaborate options like the garden benedict with a toasted english muffin, poached eggs, avocado, sliced plump tomato, and a creamy hollandaise sauce with a side of home fries.
 We ended up splitting that along with the Barkeater which included a salty, flavorful corned beef hash with two buttermilk pancakes, two eggs, sausage or bacon, and your choice of toast which you can slather with all the different jams and marmalade they put on the table for you to try.
 That with a steaming cup of coffee or a spicy bloody Mary is the perfect start to our day of further exploring the region.